raven-computing/pydf/README.md

-# Pydf: An Implementation of the DataFrame specification in Python
+# Pydf: An Implementation of the DataFrame Specification in Python

 This is the official implementation of the DataFrame specification provided by Raven Computing.